EmreKilickiran/Engineering-Projects/7ch-tx-rx-UAV-firmware/README.md

 # Real-Time Signal Processing and Embedded Control Algorithms for a Custom UAV

 Custom firmware in C for a 7-channel RC aircraft control system, implementing real-time PWM signal processing and wireless communication on Arduino.
-Self-directed independent engineering project (2022–2023).
+Self-directed independent engineering project.

 ## Overview